-Having good products or services is the main strength of any successful ecommerce business.
-But the presentation and usability eCommerce also play a significant role.
+Good products or services are the main strength of any successful eCommerce business.
+But the presentation and usability of eCommerce also play a significant role.
 A beautifully designed site will certainly attract your customers.
 But that alone is not enough to increase your online sales.

-Here are 5 aspects of UX that will increase the conversion rate of your eCommerce site:
+Here are five aspects of UX that will increase the conversion rate of your eCommerce site:

 - Keep a clear distinction between the sign in and sign up forms.
 It’s frustrating for new visitors if they try the sign in form to create new accounts.

 - Have a show password option in the log-in form.
-Many visitors use mobile devices to access your site.
-So it’s very common to have typos while entering passwords.
+Unfortunately, many visitors use mobile devices to access your site.
+So it’s widespread to have typos while entering passwords.

 - Make your checkout process as simple and easy as possible.
-27% potential customers leave your site if they encounter a complicated checkout process.
-Use a top bar to show how many steps a customer needs to take for completing the checkout.
+Unfortunately, 27% potential customers leave your site if they encounter a complicated checkout process.
+Use a top bar to show how many steps a customer needs to complete the checkout.

 Include trust badges is the best way to convince potential customers about the security of your site.
 The top three badges that the consumers’ trust are: Norton, Google TS and BBB.
-Note that, the badge provided by Norton is an SSL seal (indicating technical security), the other two are Trust seals (indicating business authenticity).
-But the differences between these two types don’t really matter for your visitors.
+Note that the badge provided by Norton is an SSL seal (indicating technical security); the other two are Trust seals (indicating business authenticity).
+But the differences between these two types don’t matter for your visitors.

-If your site is large and gets a lot of traffic, then you may consider using a CDN.
+If your site is large and gets a lot of traffic, you may consider using a CDN.
 A CDN (Content Delivery Network) uses multiple servers in different geographical locations to store duplicates of your contents.
-This reduces page loading time for the users who are far away from your central location.
+This reduces page loading time for users war away from your central location.

 Your site should offer the customers an easy way to compare two (or more) products.
 This will help them in making purchasing decisions.